-Advances to Biophytis, Inc.
+Agreements with Biophytis, Inc.

 We have entered into a current account advance agreement with Biophytis, Inc., dated November 9, 2015, which provides for certain cash advances to be made to Biophytis, Inc. by us.
 The amounts advanced to Biophytis, Inc. under this agreement bear interest from the date such advances are made at the quarterly average effective rate of floating-rate loans with an initial maturity of more than two years, as used by credit institutions and published by the Banque de France.
 Biophytis, Inc. undertakes to reimburse us for the sums borrowed at any time, subject to budget constraints and immediately upon ceasing to be under our direct or indirect control.
 However, no repayment schedule has been set.
-Since January 1, 2018, the largest amount owed by Biophytis, Inc. to us under this agreement was €2,003,238.
-The outstanding amount owed by Biophytis, Inc. to us as of February 26, 2021 is €1,496,326.
+Since January 1, 2021, the largest amount owed by Biophytis, Inc. to us under this agreement was & 1,466,980.
+The outstanding amount owed by Biophytis, Inc. to us as of March 15, 2022 is & 1,561,049.